EnzDev/cpp-to-asm-Executor/README.md

 > This present repository is an extension to the project.
 We plan to add an interface where the user can execute his code (if it has a main function)
 > and interact with by using some `cin` &ndash; `scanf`.

 ## Lauch the application
+> It is mandatory to have an up to date version of gcc

 First of all, you have to clone our repo, `https://github.com/EnzDev/cpp-to-asm-Executor.git` Then,install the application and start the server by doing the followings commands :
 ```